 3. My 3 year-old asked for a piece of ham by simply saying, “Ham me,” and holding out her hand.

 5. I’m making kale chips, baby.
 “In the oven or in the dehydrator?” you ask.
 BOTH!
 Snap.
 I borrowed a dehydrator and I am comparing which works better.
 I’LL LET YOU KNOW!!!!

 6. WTF???!!!!
 MY TEA’S GONE COLD????!!!!
 I’m wondering why I got out of bed at all.
 Seriously, WHAT IS THE FUCKING POINT????!!!!
 If I can’t count on my tea to stay hot indefinitely, I don’t want to live anymore.

-7. Almost got hit by a car.
+7. I almost got hit by a car today.
 A lot of people say that when it was not that close to happening.
 This was seriously close to happening.
 I was in a crosswalk, this guy was making a left turn and didn’t see me.
 He was going too fast to stop so he swerved to avoid me and ended up all spun around in the intersection.
 And when he looked at me, I mouthed the word, “Sorry”.
-Instead of the word, “Asshole”.
-Fucking patriarchal social conditioning.

 September 19, 2012 § Leave a comment